-Data was measured at a test site between October 19 and November 29, 2017, for a campaign unrelated to the present study.
-Since the data was collected long before the beginning of this work, the data had to be used "as is", without the possibility of verifications, calibrations or any other activity meant at improving the knowledge of the conditions in which the dataset was collected.
+Data were measured at a test site between 19 October and 29 November 2017 for a campaign unrelated to the present study.
+Since the data were collected long before the beginning of this work, the data had to be used "as is" without the possibility of verifications, calibrations, or any other activity meant to improve the knowledge of the conditions in which the dataset was collected.

-Figure 2 shows a panoramic view of the test site (Bromm et al., 2018), which is located in Germany a few kilometers inland from the Baltic Sea and is characterized by gentle hills, open fields and forests.
+Figure 2 shows a panoramic view of the test site (Bromm et al., 2018), which is located in Germany a few kilometers inland from the Baltic Sea and is characterized by gentle hills, open fields, and forests.
 A 3.5 MW eno114 turbine is installed at the site.
-The machine (labelled WT1 in the figure) has a 92 m hub height and a rotor diameter of 114.9 m.
+The machine (labeled WT1 in the figure) has a 92 m hub height and a rotor diameter of 114.9 m.